 While nothing can bring your family member back, you can obtain a sense of justice and receive compensation for your loss from the at-fault motorist by filing a wrongful death claim with their insurance company.
-Here’s how these actions work in California.
+Here, our San Diego auto accident attorney explains how these actions work in California.

 What Is a Wrongful Death Action in California?

 In our state, wrongful death is one that is caused by the negligence of an individual, business, or other entity.
 A wrongful death action is a civil claim to recover damages to compensate someone for the loss of their loved one.
 In some situations, the negligent party could also face separate criminal charges.